 Things in odd places

 Went for the normal stroll round the field to get the day moving.
-It was a lovely morning: everything looked just as it always does, usual trees in usual places — surprising if they weren't — the minutiae of this same daily walk: rusty coil of wire, boulder in the middle of the river, the hill of a hundred Cypress trees, and . . . a hot water bottle — in the middle of the path between the two fields.
+It was a lovely morning, and everything looked just as it always does, usual trees in usual places - surprising if they weren't - the minutiae of this same daily walk: rusty coil of wire, boulder in the middle of the river, the hill of a hundred cypress trees, and . . . a hot water bottle - in the middle of the path between the two fields.

-Apart from the mud, it looked quite new, rather an unusual colour for such an item.
-Ours are all faded pastel pink and blue, municipal looking if there are municipal rubber feet warmers.
+Apart from the mud, it looked quite new, rather an unusual colour for such an item, almost electric turquoise.
+Ours are all faded pastel pink and blue.
 How did it get there?
 Had someone experienced a particularly strong sleep-walking episode and taken the bottle into the middle of a muddy field?
-A farmer with need of comfort in the recent cold snap, had lost it due to his tractor's tremor?
+A farmer with need of comfort in the recent cold snap had lost it due tractor tremor?
 Or a passing plane: someone at 50,000 feet had somehow flushed it through one of those aircraft loos that make that scary sssccchhhhhlep noise.